-Dr. Tene Cage is a Clinical Assistant Professor of Neurological Surgery at Stanford University.
+Dr. Tene Cage is a Clinical Associate Professor of Neurological Surgery at Stanford University.
+Dr. Cage is Board Certified by the American Board of Neurological Surgery (ABNS).
 She received a B.A. degree from Harvard University and graduated with cum laude honors.
 She then went on to complete her medical school education and Neurological Surgery residency training at the University of California San Francisco (UCSF) School of Medicine.
 She also has completed a Neurotrauma fellowship at UCSF and San Francisco General Hospital with Geoff Manley, MD, PhD where she received specialized training in caring for patients after traumatic brain and spinal cord injuries.

 She has been a member of the Alpha Omega Alpha Medical Society since 2010.
 During residency, she was awarded the Exceptional Physician Award from UCSF Medical Center and the Howard Nafzigger Award from the UCSF Department of Neurological Surgery for outstanding patient care.